 Chisom scanned Henry.
-Even though he wasn’t wearing a suit or so, his blue long sleeves and plain black trousers told Chisom that he was a working class at least.
+Even though he wasn’t wearing a suit or so, his blue long sleeves and plain black trousers told Chisom that he was a working-class guy at least.
 The Madam of the bar was coming and Chisom had to do something to waver any suspicion.
 She carried his dish even with the sizeable meat still remaining.
 Henry understood her tactics and so let her clear the table — although he felt his expensive untouched meat was going to be wasted.

-He looked at Chisom as her Madam confronted her unnecessarily-long time spent with a male customer and he saw Chisom raise the plate to show her madam the content within.
+He looked at Chisom as her Madam confronted her unnecessarily long time spent with a male customer and he saw Chisom raise the plate to show her madam the content within.
 She was probably explaining how she tried to tell the customer not to waste his food or a lie similar to that.
 Henry unlocked his phone and started typing away stealing a few glances at the counter where Chisom stayed.
 Shortly after, he left the restaurant.

-Henry had discovered IYA BERRY fast food restaurant by accident.
+Henry had discovered IYA BERRY fast food restaurant by providence.
 His wife, Janet, forgot to prepare dinner before she left for church and she had texted him that she had an emergency meeting in the church and she would be coming home late.
-But he didn’t know that her definition of late would span to past 3pm.
+But he didn’t know that her definition of late would span to past 3 p.m.
 He couldn’t cook and couldn’t hold his hunger.
 Henry wanted a heavy meal, not snacks.
-To Mr. Henry, rice, or tea and bread were snacks — he wanted Eba with a vegetable soup crowded with meat.
+To Mr. Henry, rice, tea and bread were snacks — he wanted Eba with a vegetable soup crowded with meat.
 This prompted him to pay Utibe a visit.
 At least he would be served something to eat.
 When he got to Utibe’s place, his neighbors reported his absence.
 Utibe was not around this time.
 Without the energy to trek back home to manage any “snacks” he finds at home, he made a determined search for any place to eat around and then he found the restaurant.

 He had been frequenting there over three Sundays now and in that span of time, he had got Chisom’s contact and they had started going out together.
 He had told Chisom that he was working with Dativaha Beverage Company, a popular brand in the country, but he never told her he managed the night shift as an assistant security officer.
-Worse, he never let her know that he even had a wife that was paying the bills in the house because his #18,500 salary was never enough to cater for his three children and keep the rent payment steady too.
+Worse, he never let her know that he even had a wife who was paying the bills in the house because his #18,500 salary was never enough to cater for his three children and keep the rent payment steady too.

 Henry’s phone rang.
 He was shocked by lightning from within.
 Could it be Janet?
 Was she back from the vigil?
 It was just an unsaved number that showed on his screen.
 His guilt paralyzed him.
 Different thoughts ran down his cerebrum.